mindfulme/C-Essential-Code-Library/README.md

 To contribute I suggest you to write your own code and create a pull request directly to the "New" branch that already exist.
 If you have no idea how to create a pull request read it       https://yangsu.github.io/pull-request-tutorial/     and it         https://help.github.com/articles/creating-a-pull-request/
 Thank's!
-Or if use still need help acontact me  https://www.linkedin.com/in/mapinc/ thanks              Do not hesitate asking me!
+Or if use still need help acontact me  https://www.linkedin.com/in/mapinc/ thanks              Do not hesitate for asking me!